caprover/caprover/docs/deployment-methods.md

  [Get Started - Step 4](get-started.md#step-4-deploy-the-test-app).

 ## Deploy via Web Dashboard
 Zip the content of your project into a tarball (`.tar`), go to your Captain web dashboard and upload the tar file.
+This deployment method is typically used for testing purposes only.

 ## Deploy using Github, Bitbucket and etc.